 No-dig gardener Charles Dowding says multi-sowing seeds is a great way to save time and space in your garden

 Tell me, fellow gardener… if you buy a square of onion sprouts at the gardening supply shack, do you plant each little tiny bulb one by one, or do you bunch them?
 When you plant carrots, do you space your seeds apart, or do you just sprinkle and see what happens?
-Most gardeners I talk to thin them out, one by one, but master gardener Charles Dowding would disagree, so I wanted to talk about his multi-sowing seeds method, because this year I’m trying out both!
+Most gardeners I talk to thin them out, one by one, but master gardener Charles Dowding would disagree, so I wanted to talk about his multi-sowing seeds method, because last year I tried out both!

 Who is Charles Dowding?